luorageoffrey/agriplus/README.md

 ## General info

-This project is an online store for the AgriPlus agricultural cooperative, which gives farmers a platform to connect with consumers across the nation and sell or buy their produce while interacting with them to produce high-quality produce.
-Users can register and create an account, from which they can buy and order agricultural products from the growers.
-The page also has a description of some of their services, a contact form, and an additional form that allows users to sign up for Agriplus's newsletter to receive notifications of any interesting farming bargains or offers.
-This facilitates communication with both customers and farmers.
+This is a landing page for an agri-e-commerce site to link farmers with buyers.
+Farmers and buyers can create an account and start trading.

 ## Technologies